MicrosoftDocs/win32/desktop-src/activity_coordinator/activity-coordinator-api-and-terminology.md

 ### Activity

 An **activity** is a **deferrable unit of work** as defined by the developer.
-Activities inherently consume system resources to execute, which may result in impact to the user-experience.
+Activities inherently consume system resources to execute, which may result in impact to the user experience.
 Developers must understand how their activity consumes these resources so they can appropriately use the API.
-Then, they can defer activity execution to a more ideal time using the API, rather than immediately executing such work at times which may significantly impact the user-experience,
+Then, they can defer activity execution to a more ideal time using the API, rather than immediately executing such work at times which may significantly impact the user experience.

 ### Policy